ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

       is mapped to the simulation frame and will produce both E and B fields.

+    * ``relativistic-magnetostatic``: Poisson's equation is solved in the lab frame with the charge density of all species combined.
+Additionally the 3-component vector potential is solved in the Coulomb Gauge with the current density of all species combined to include self magnetic fields.

     See the `AMReX documentation <https://amrex-codes.github.io/amrex/docs_html/LinearSolvers.html#>`_
     for details of the MLMG solver (the default solver used with electrostatic simulations).
 The default behavior of the code is to check whether there is